 I was scared.
 Ever since I could remember, I'd had an unwavering, inexplicable fear of men.
 It wasn't anyone's fault, and it certainly wasn't fair to all the kind, respectable men in my life, yet I couldn't shake it.
 In a world where sexual assault was more prevalent than cancer, and where one in four young women were sexually abused before the age of eighteen, I had a hard time telling myself to calm down.

 By the time I entered college, I was sick of being scared all the time.
 It was time for a bold move: one that would give me the opportunity to tackle my phobias, and force myself to be alone and vulnerable in a world of strangers.

 At the age of twenty one, I withdrew from college to ride a bicycle across the United States.

-In 2011 at the age of twenty one, I withdrew from college to ride a bicycle I'd found on Craigslist (named Miya) across the United States.
 The tale of my 5,000 mile solo bike ride from Oregon to Florida, which I undertook in 2011, delivers an unflinchingly-honest, and surprisingly funny, American coming-of-age story.
 With a refreshing sense of humor, dozens of lovable characters, and a plot that twists as many times as my bike route, I hope this memoir will inspire people everywhere to face their fears... and love the journey.
 Read more about what sets this memoir apart.